sixro/confluence-maven-plugin/README.md

 ## Description

-`confluence-maven-plugin` enables you to maintain confluence pages near your source code, and update a confluence space when your are ready to do that.
+`confluence-maven-plugin` enables you to maintain confluence pages whitin your code and update a confluence space when your are ready to do that.
 Pages has to be written using Markdown syntax.

-_WARNING This is a *work in progress*_
+__WARNING This is a *work in progress*__

 ## Usage